lorenzolpandolfo/pytext/README.md

 Pytext code is under a total refactor process in the **unstable branch**.
 Use the main branch if you would like to run Pytext in its stablest version.

-# Installation process
+# Installation process - Windows
 Pytext default directory is inside your user's folder.
 So, it is recommended that you clone the repository there.
 To correctly install Pytext, follow these steps:
 - run `git clone https://github.com/lorenzolpandolfo/pytext` inside your user's folder
-- run `pip install -r requeriments.txt` to install Pytext's dependencies
+- run `pip3 install -r requeriments.txt` to install Pytext's dependencies
 - (optional) add the Pytext's directory to your user PATH variable

 If you add Pytext to PATH, you can launch it in terminal with `pytext <file_name>`.
 If the file doesn't exist, Pytext will create it.

+# Installation process - Linux
+- run `git clone https://github.com/lorenzolpandolfo/pytext` inside your home folder
+- run `pip3 install -r requirements.txt` to install Pytext's dependencies

+Make sure you installed the packages below so tkinter works correctly:
+For Debian based distros:
+- `sudo apt install python3-tk python3-pil python3-pil.imagetk`
+For Archlinux based distros:
+- `sudo pacman -S python-pillow`

 # Preferences
 - If you want to change Pytext directory, don't forget to edit the `pytext.bat` file after adding the custom directory to PATH.